Nek5000/NekDoc/source/geometry.rst

 The eigenvectors and eigenvalues are computed using Lanczos's algorithm.
 These steps are repeated recursively on each of the two branches of the graph :math:`N_{-}, N_{+}`.
 This is possible since according to Fiedler's theorems the graph :math:`N_{-}` is connected, :math:`N_{+}` connected only if no :math:`v_2(i)=0`,  and for each subgraph :math:`G_1` the algebraic connectivities satisfy :math:`\lambda_2(L(G_1))\leq\lambda_2(L(G))`.

-To run the genmap code be sure that the Nek tools are up-to-date and compiled.
+To run the ``genmap`` code be sure that the Nek tools are up-to-date and compiled.
-At command line type: genmap
+At command line type: ``genmap``.

-NOTE-If the executables for the tools were not placed in the bin directory(default), include the path to the genmap executable.
-We give here the output for the .rea file in the Kovasznay example
+NOTE: If the executables for the tools were not placed in the bin directory(default), include the path to the ``genmap`` executable.
+We give here the output for the ``.rea`` file in the Kovasznay example

 .. code-block:: none